CLSx/clsx-playbook/README.md

 We're moving along two main axis:

 * Identify, connect and empower local groups or people to own and run CLSx events
 * Support them making the organisation of these events as effortless as possible, so they can focus on the most important things: content and people.
-We are defining [best practices to organise an event](clsx-in-a-box.md), providing ready-to-use [communication templates](/comms-template.md), coding a [website template](/site-template.md), creating creative assets and [conversation around a global platform](/slack-rules.md).
+We are defining [best practices to organise an event](clsx-in-a-box.md), providing ready-to-use [communication templates](/comms-template.md), coding a [website template](/site-template.md), creating creative assets and [discussing around a global platform](/slack-rules.md).
 So this book.

 ### What's next